-The student may select this plan to be completed prior to the 8th semester of high school.
+The student may select this plan to graduate prior to the 8th semester of high school.
 The student is required to complete all course requirements and assessments as specified by the State of Florida.
 The requirements are available in the High School Student Progression Plan.

-Parents and students will meet with the school counselor to discuss/select this option.
-Post-secondary plans and social /emotional readiness need to be addressed prior to the selection of this plan.
+Parents and students will meet with the school counselor to discuss and select this option.
+Post- secondary plans and social/emotional readiness need to be addressed prior to the selection of this plan.

-- The 24 Credit Early Graduation Diploma requires students to earn the 16 core credits required for the standard diploma. - 8 elective credits are required as well as the assessments and grade point average for the standard diploma. - All requirements for this diploma MUST be completed before the 8th semester of high school. - Otherwise, the student reverts to the standard diploma requirements of their high school.
+- The 24 Credit Early Graduation Diploma requires students to earn the 16 core credits required for the standard diploma. - Eight elective credits are required as well as the assessments and grade point average for the standard high school diploma. - All requirements for this diploma MUST be completed before the 8th semester of high school. - The student will revert to the standard diploma requirements of their high school if all requirements are not completed before the 8th semester of high school. - E. In addition to the 18 Credit Accelerated Diploma and 24 Credit Early Graduation Diploma option, other opportunities for articulated acceleration are available to shorten the time necessary for a student to complete the requirements associated with a degree or increase the depth of study available for a particular subject.
+This includes, but is not limited to, Dual Enrollment, AICE, Early Admission, Advanced Placement, CAP, Florida Virtual School and the International Baccalaureate Program.

-- E. In addition to the 18 Credit Accelerated Diploma and 24 Credit Early Graduation Diploma option, other opportunities for articulated acceleration are available to shorten the time necessary for a student to complete the requirements associated with a degree or increase the depth of study available for a particular subject.
-This includes, but not be limited to, Dual Enrollment, AICE Early Admission, Advanced Placement, CAP, Florida Virtual School and the International Baccalaureate Program. - F. At the beginning of each school year, parents of students in or entering high school must be notified of the opportunity and benefits of these acceleration mechanisms.
+- F. At the beginning of each school year, parents of students in or entering high school must be notified of the opportunity and benefits of these acceleration mechanisms.
 (F.S.
 1003.02) - G. Any student who graduates early may elect to still participate in school and social events and other specifically named events as part of the student's cohort.